Contact us whenever you need it!

 Assuming that there is evidence to show that a party has violated the NDA, then lawyers can bring litigation against the transgressor.
 There are a few steps the owner of the information will need to follow before pursuing legal action.

-There are a few specific laws related to breaking a standard NDA.
-Whilst it isn’t illegal to infringe on a non-disclosure agreement per se, you or any other signees will still be legally accountable for breaking any of the contractual terms of the document.
+If you infringe on a NDA, you could be legally accountable for breaking any of the contractual terms of the document.

-For example, in these instances, and depending on how you’ve obtained and disclosed the information, you could find yourself in violation of the Economic Espionage Act (EEA), Uniform Trade Secrets Act (UTSA), or the Official Secrets Act.
+For example, in these instances, and depending on how you've obtained and disclosed the information, you could find yourself in violation of the:

-Save time creating your non-disclosure agreement with the help of LawDistrict.
+You can save time creating your non-disclosure agreement with the help of lawdistrict.
 Let our step-by-step NDA template creator walk you through the process of designing legal documents and contracts quickly and easily today.

 Start Your NDA Now